 Begin Electronic Enrollment for the EFDA and Radiology Program

-Did you know that median annual wage for Dental Assistants was 35,980 as of May 2015?
-Employment of Dental Assistants is projected to grow 18 percent by 2024, much faster than the average for all occupations.
+Did you know that median annual wage for Dental Assistants was $35,980 as of May 2015?
+Employment of Dental Assistants is projected to grow 18% by 2024, much faster than the average for all occupations.

-Interested in learning more about Dental Assisting, visit the Bureau of Labor Statistics for more information.
+Interested in learning more about Dental Assisting?
+Then visit the Bureau of Labor Statistics for more information.

 Questions?
-Contact us today for more information.
+Then contact us today for more information.
 We look forward to seeing you soon.